navigation

 What is emotional branding?

-The fact that the definition was indirectly formulated only in 2004 by the director of the Saatchi & Saatchi agency may prove that emotional branding is a fairly new phenomenon.
-His Lovemark theory is that a brand should evoke respect and adoration.
-Thanks to this, it will go to the hearts of customers, and thus - it will control their wallets.
-In short, it can be said that it is about inducing emotional motivation in clients
+About the emotional branding is a fairly new phenomenon, can be seen from the fact that the definition was only indirectly formulated in 2004 by the director of the agency Saatchi & Saatchi.
+His theory Lovemark assumes that a brand should evoke respect and adoration.
+In this way, it will find its way into the hearts of customers, and thus - reign over their wallets.
+In short, it is about inducing emotional motivation in clients

 Emotional branding allows you to largely skip the stage of analyzing the client's needs.
 Whether he needs a drink or food becomes irrelevant when it comes to emotions.
 They can control customer behavior.